 Idiopathic pulmonary fibrosis (IPF) is a progressive and serious lung disease.
-It causes lung tissue to become more and more scarred, thick, and stiff.
+It causes lung tissue to thicken, stiffen, become more and more scarred.
 The lung scarring makes it progressively more difficult to breathe.
-New drugs can slow the rate of decline, but there’s no cure as yet.
-IPF occurs mainly in older adults, and in more men than women.
+New drugs can slow the rate of decline, but there’s currently no cure.

-A 2011 study suggests that having a family history of IPF is a “strong risk factor” for the disease, and for its earlier onset.
-This study found that 10 percent of its sample of 229 people had a family history of IPF.
+A 2019 study suggests that having a family history of IPF is a strong risk factor for the disease and its earlier onset in later generations.
+This study found that in those with a family history of IPF, the disease progressed faster.

-Researchers are looking at specific genes that may be involved, and estimate that 35 to 40 percent of the risk in developing IPF is genetic.
-You can’t do anything about genetic factors, but you may be able to do something about other potential risks.
+Researchers are looking at specific genes that may be involved and estimate that 35 to 40 percent of the risk in developing IPF is genetic.
+Though you cannot control genetic factors, there may be steps you can take to address other potential risks.

 - wood dust and use of wood fires